4-year-old Israeli American hostage is released | KRDO

 Sullivan said Israel is prepared to extend the pause in fighting in exchange for Hamas releasing 10 hostages each day, adding, “The ball is really in Hamas’ court.”

 “If Hamas wants to see an extension of the pause in fighting, it can continue to release hostages,” Sullivan said.
-“If it chooses not to release hostages, then the end of the pause is its responsibility, not Israel’s, because it is holding these hostages completely illegitimately and against all bounds of human decency or the laws of war, so really we will see what Hamas ends up choosing to do.”
+“If it chooses not to release hostages, then the end of the pause is its responsibility, not Israel’s, because it is holding these hostages completely illegitimately and against all bounds of human decency or the laws of war.”

-Israeli President Isaac Herzog said in an interview with CNN’s Wolf Blitzer on Sunday that in the original agreement there would be an extra day of ceasefire for every 10 hostages released.
-But he said it was up to Hamas to free more hostages.
+Israeli President Isaac Herzog said in an interview with CNN’s Wolf Blitzer on Sunday that it was up to Hamas to free more hostages to extend the pause.

 “It was agreed in the original agreement, which has been violated constantly by Hamas but still implemented piecemeal, that if they bring another 10 prisoners or so … there will be an extension of another day of humanitarian pause,” Herzog said.